-The four-lane US Highway 51 spans north and south through the far western portion of the Town, with an access interchange at State Highway 64 (exit 208) providing excellent connectivity between the Town of Pine River and other localities within the region and beyond.
+The four-lane US Highway 51 spans north and south through the far western portion of the Town of Pine River, with an access interchange at State Highway 64 (exit 208).
+State Highway 64 is a major east-west arterial highway bisecting the entire State from Marinette, on the border with Michigan stretching west to the St Croix River state line with Minnesota, just north of the twin cities.